vaibhav18matere/books/README.md

 ## PASSIONS AND EMOTIONS

 ### 1st FEB => FOR THE HOT-HEADED MAN

 - Strength is the ability to maintain a hold of oneself.
 - Strength is being the person who never gets mad, who cannot be rattled, because they are in control of their passions—rather than "controlled by" their passions.

+ ### 2nd FEB => A PROPER FRAME OF MIND

+ - We would never let another person jerk us around the way we let our impulses do.
+It’s time we start seeing it that way — that we’re not puppets that can be made to dance this way or that way just because we feel like it.

+ - We should be the ones in control, not our emotions, because we are independent, self-sufficient people.

+### 3rd FEB => THE SOURCE OF YOUR ANXIETY

+- when you find yourself getting anxious, ask yourself: Is my anxiety doing me any good ?
 <!-- ### 21th FEB => WISH NOT, WANT NOT

 - When it comes to your goals and the things you strive for, ask yourself: